Intellectual disabilityGene: CDC42BPB Amber List (moderate evidence)

 Comment on list classification: Not associated with phenotype in OMIM and as possible Gen2Phen gene.
 At least 12 variants reported in 14 unrelated cases of CDC42BPB-related Neurodevelopmental Disorder.
-Seizures were apparent in 3/12 cases and all of these cases were de novo, however, one of these cases also had a 290Kb deletion at
+Intellectual disability was apparent in 7/12 cases and at least 5 of these cases were de novo.
+However, only two of these cases did not have additional genetic changes reported.

 Comment on phenotypes: CDC42BPB-related Neurodevelopmental Disorder is assigned by Gen2Phen.